 With so many lovely ideas to choose from the most important thing to consider when designing your dorm room is to think about what you love and what will make your dorm room feel like home.

 Here is your dorm room checklist to help you design a beautiful space for this coming school year.
+College dorm rooms are so fun to decorate!

 - Pinterest Ideas